Agnelli family holding company Exor seeking big new investments: CEO

 More than two thirds of Exor’s consolidated revenues are now made outside of Europe, up from 40 percent five years ago.

-Shares in Exor, which have risen over 400 percent in that time, closed down 2.2 percent at 30.69 euros on Thursday.
+Shares in Exor, which have risen over 400 percent in that time, were down 1.85 percent at 30.8 euros by 1348 GMT on Thursday.

 Elkann said Exor had no plans to reduce its stake in CNH Industrial, and said the company was content with the indirect stake it holds in RCS Mediagroup via Fiat.
 With a stake of 20.6 percent, Fiat is the top shareholder in RCS, publisher of leading Italian daily Corriere della Sera.